 ARTE 414.
 ISAM: Secondary Art Education (3).

-An introduction to the practices of art educators for students enrolled in both middle and high schools.
+Introduces the practices of art educators for students enrolled in both middle and high schools.
 Philosophical and historical goals for teaching art in the secondary level are included as is the content of the visual arts, objectives in planning lessons, methods and evaluation strategies.
 Principles used in effective instruction that integrate the visual arts with other subjects are incorporated with ways to develop skills in thinking, reading, comprehension, writing and vocabulary, both visual and verbal.
-The students further understand instruction, assessment and management (ISAM) in the context of teaching the visual arts and practice using the six-trait Analytical Writing Guide for assessing writing, which is the method used to score the Kansas State Writing Assessment.
+Students further understand instruction, assessment and management (ISAM) in the context of teaching the visual arts and practice using the six-trait Analytical Writing Guide for assessing writing, which is the method used to score the Kansas State Writing Assessment.
 Prerequisite: ARTE 310, or instructor's consent.

 ARTE 459.
 Teaching Internship: Elementary Art (4).